Hey there, creative minds! Today, we’re diving into the world of levers – a simple yet fascinating tool that can make any school project a hit.

 Popsicle Stick Catapult

 Channel your inner inventor by building a catapult using popsicle sticks and a spoon.
-It’s a third-class lever that’s perfect for launching mini marshmallows across the room!
+It’s a third-class lever that’s perfect for launching mini marshmallows across the room.
+Explore more simple machine projects to continue your engineering journey.

 Pulley and Lever Combo